Options for People Who Use Abusive Behaviors

 Domestic violence happens because one person believes they have the right to exercise power and control over the other person in that relationship.
 That belief is supported by a system of personal and cultural experiences and attitudes.
 While changing belief systems and ending abusive behaviors is difficult, it is not impossible.

 Change is a long-term process.
 It requires a sincere desire to change on the abusive person’s part and the community to insist upon accountability.
 Change doesn’t happen overnight.
-Those who claim to have changed their ways in a short period of time should be regarded with suspicion since such manipulation is often a tactic used by abusers.
+Those who claim to have changed their ways in a short period of time should be regarded with suspicion since such manipulation is often a tactic used by people who abuse.

-Many people think anger management classes will help a batterer stop abusive behaviors, but this is not true.
+Many people think anger management classes will help a person stop using abusive behaviors, but this is not true.
 This is one of many myths about abuse that abound in our culture.
 Domestic violence is not caused by a person being angry and out of control.
-Similarly, substance abuse treatment or therapy will not address these behaviors, either.
+Similarly, substance use treatment or therapy will not address these behaviors, either.

-Abusive people who truly wish to change should seek help through a Certified Batterer’s Intervention Program (CBIP).
+Abusive people who truly wish to change should seek help through a Certified Domestic Violence Intervention Program (CDVIP).
 These 48-week programs, licensed through the Maine Department of Corrections, are designed to challenge belief systems that support abusive behaviors and provide needed accountability to change behavior.